developdenver/Talk-Prep-Workshop/Checklist.md

 * [ ] Have a call to action for the audience
 * [ ] Leave the door open for more discussion either through Q&A or after the talk
 * [ ] Provide a link to a list of resources
-* [ ] The final slide says "Thank you" and lists your contact information
+* [ ] The final slide says "Thank you" and lists your name and contact information